Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

 1. On the **Review and create** page, click **Submit**.

-   CloudFormation creates S3 buckets and their stack.
+   CloudFormation creates resources for the stack and displays the **CREATE_COMPLETE** status for each resource.
 {% elsif page.deployment == "tf" %}

 1. Navigate to the `persistent-storage` directory and take the following steps: